Towards Multi-Sense Cross-Lingual Alignment of Contextual Embeddings: Experiments

 \subsection{Experiments using bilingual models}

-To verify the effectiveness of our cross-lingual framework, we implement the bilingual models on top of ELMo, named \textbf{Bi-SaELMo} that does not use linear projection for further alignment and \textbf{Bi-SaELMo+Proj} that uses the linear projection.
+As discussed in \S\ref{subsec:ca_softmax}, our cross-lingual framework is designed to address the same problem identified in the training objectives of ELMo and Transformer-based language models.
+To verify its effectiveness, we implement the bilingual models on top of ELMo, named \textbf{Bi-SaELMo} that does not use linear projection for further alignment and \textbf{Bi-SaELMo+Proj} that uses the linear projection.
 Sense vectors and cluster center vectors are not shared between the forward and backward language models.
 We use \textbf{ELMo+Proj} and \textbf{Joint-ELMo+Proj} as our baseline models, where ELMo+Proj is proposed by \citet{schuster2019cross} and Joint-ELMo+Proj is implemented following the framework recently proposed by \citet{wang2019cross}. \citet{wang2019cross} combine joint training and projection, and claim their framework is applicable to any projection method, so we implement the same projection method as \citet{schuster2019cross} did for Joint-ELMo+Proj.
 We also report results of \textbf{ELMo} and \textbf{Joint-ELMo}, which are the counterparts of ELMo+Proj and Joint-ELMo+Proj without using linear projection.

 \paragraph{Pretraining settings} To pretrain language models, we sample a 500-million-token corpus for each language from the English, German, Spanish, Japanese and Chinese Wikipedia dump.
-The dictionaries used for pretraining models and learning the projection matrix were downloaded from the MUSE \citep{conneau2017word} GitHub page\footnote{https://github.com/facebookresearch/MUSE}.
+The dictionaries used for pretraining models and learning the projection matrix were downloaded from the MUSE \citep{conneau2017word} GitHub page\footnote{\url{https://github.com/facebookresearch/MUSE}}.
 We also add JMDict \citep{breen2004jmdict} to the \emph{en-jp} MUSE dictionary.
 Bilingual models were pretrained on \emph{en-de}, \emph{en-es}, \emph{en-jp} and \emph{en-zh} concatenated data with similar parameters as the monolingual models.
 ELMo and ELMo+Proj were pretrained on monolingual data, while the projection matrix of ELMo+Proj was learned using bilingual data.
-See Appendix~\ref{sec:appendix_train_bi} for a complete list of hyper-parameters.
+See \S\ref{sec:appendix_train_bi} for a complete list of hyper-parameters.

 \paragraph{{Zero-shot cross-lingual NER}}